Skip to Main Content

 How to Access Pathology Images

-Pathology images may be requested by applying for an NLST project through CDAS.
-Upon project approval, investigators can download the entire collection of NLST pathology images through CDAS or may opt to receive the pathology images via hard drive delivery.
-Hard drive deliveries require the purchase of a specified hard drive, shipping to CDAS offices with signature confirmation, and the inclusion of a return shipping label.
-If you have any questions please post at https://cdas.cancer.gov/contact/nlst/.
+You may also request the pathology images by applying for an NLST project through CDAS.
+Upon project approval, investigators can download the entire collection of NLST pathology images through CDAS or may opt to receive the pathology images either via hard drive delivery or direct download.

 External Sources

-• Imaging Data Commons (IDC) - CT and Pathology images may be viewed online by registering an account and logging in.
-Questions related to the use of this service should be directed to NCICRDC@mail.nih.gov.
+• Imaging Data Commons (IDC) - CT and Pathology images are available without login, and may be viewed online and downloaded.
+Questions related to the use of this service should be directed to https://discourse.canceridc.dev/.

 • The Cancer Imaging Archive (TCIA) - CT and Pathology images may be downloaded.
 CT images are available in whole or in batches of 2,500 participants each.
 Questions related to the use of this service should be directed to help@cancerimagingarchive.net.